mfsjr/manifold-dx/README.md

 - Type-safe generic api's mean developers never code any action types, actions, action creators, reducers, etc.
 - Render props
 - React Router (v4) integration via RedirectDx [https://github.com/mfsjr/manifold-dx-redirect-dx]

+### Prior Art
+Obviously Redux has been our frame of reference, but Vuex should be mentioned, as it influenced this design in a couple of ways:
+- State is synchronous, async aspects should be handled elsewhere (separation of concerns).
+- Since state is global, we have no need for declarative/nested access, we just declare it globally, eg:
+	`export const appStore = new AppStore(new AppStateCreator().appState, {});`

+Also note, a coincidental similarity with Vuex is a somewhat nested/compositional approach to state, as opposed to Redux's preferred 'flat' shape.

 **To Install:**
 `npm install --save manifold-dx`